SafetyAnn1/regzchat/README.md

 ## Usage Examples
 ## Login and Subscription Registraion and Stripe Payments
-1. Open web application in a normal browser window and Log In as ## User A (make sure you have registed and paid)
+1. Open web application in a normal browser window
-2. Open an addition browser window incognito and Log In as ## User B (make sure you have registed and paid)
-3. Go to the same room in each browser
-4. Type a message and press send.
-Watch the message pop up as each user types.
+2. As a first time visitor you will need to Register.
+Once registered you will be taken to the Pay Subscription button where you can pay via the Stripe API.
+You do not have to pay at this time, but note you will NOT be given a CHAT button until you submit your payment with Stripe.
+3. Once paid the Chat buttons are enabled and you will have access to create, edit or delete chatrooms.
+You have the option to login (if existing account) and chat ONLY if you have paid for the subscription.

 ![ResizeScreen](https://user-images.githubusercontent.com/52673792/71102580-5d1d0400-217e-11ea-829d-cae1d398fa28.gif)
 |:---:|